 Thirdly, the Group's operating subsidiaries' functional currency is Chinese Yuan ("RMB"), the fluctuations in RMB could have an adverse effect on the Group's business and operating results.
+The exchange rate used for 2016 is £1: RMB 8.54 (2015:£1: RMB 9.62).

-Group's financial risk management objectives, policies and strategies are set out in Note 31.
-In addition, the risk profile and financial instruments of the Group are set out in Notes 31 and 32.
+Group's financial risk management objectives, policies and strategies are set out in Note 29.
+In addition, the risk profile and financial instruments of the Group are set out in Note 29 and 30.